 - There are also bad bacteria that can cause illness, but having a healthy balance of good bacteria helps keep them in check.

 - Maintaining a healthy gut microbiomeYour gut microbiome is like a tiny universe inside your intestines!
 It’s a complex community of trillions of microorganisms, mostly bacteria, but also including fungi and viruses, that live in your digestive system.
-Imagine a bustling city within your gut,… Read More (the community of bacteria in your gut) is important for overall health and metabolism.
+Imagine a bustling city within your gut, with these tiny residents playing a vital role in your… Read More (the community of bacteria in your gut) is important for overall health and metabolism.